MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/overview.md

 Storage Replica also supports asynchronous replication for longer ranges and higher latency networks.
 Because it is not checkpoint-based, and instead continuously replicates, the delta of changes will tend to be far lower than snapshot-based products.
 Furthermore, Storage Replica operates at the partition layer and therefore replicates all VSS snapshots created by Windows Server or backup software; this allows use of application-consistent data snapshots for point in time recovery, especially unstructured user data replicated asynchronously.

-### <a name="BKMK_SRSupportedScenarios"></a>Supported Storage Replica configurations in Windows Server 2016 Technical Preview
+### <a name="BKMK_SRSupportedScenarios"></a>Supported Storage Replica configurations in Windows Server 2016
-Using this guide and Windows Server 2016 Technical Preview, you can deploy storage replication in a stretch cluster, between cluster-to-cluster, and in server-to-server configurations (see Figures 1-3).
-To reiterate from the Windows Server 2016 Technical Preview EULA, this feature is provided "AS-IS" and is not supported in production environments.
+Using this guide and Windows Server 2016, you can deploy storage replication in a stretch cluster, between cluster-to-cluster, and in server-to-server configurations (see Figures 1-3).

 **Stretch Cluster** allows configuration of computers and storage in a single cluster, where some nodes share one set of asymmetric storage and some nodes share another, then synchronously or asynchronously replicate with site awareness.
 This scenario can utilize shared Storage Spaces on JBOD, SAN and iSCSI-attached LUNs.
 It is managed with PowerShell and the Failover Cluster Manager graphical tool, and allows for automated workload failover.